Four discourses: Discourse of the Analyst

-The position of an agent — the analyst — is occupied by objet a of the analysand.
+The position of an agent—the analyst—is occupied by objet a of the analysand.
 Analyst's silence leads to reverse hysterization, as such the analyst becomes a mirror of question himself to the analysand, thus embodies barred subject's desire that lets his symptom speak itself through speech and thus be interpreted by the analyst.
 The master signifier of the analysand emerges as a product of this role.
 Hidden knowledge, positioned as discourse's truth (S_{2}) stands for both analyst interpretation technique and knowledge acquired from the subject.

 Discourse of the Hysteric

-Despite its pathological aura, hysteric's discourse exhibits the most common mode of speech, blurring the line between clinical image and the otherness of social settings.
-Object a truth is defined by interrogative nature of subject's address ('Who am I?') as well as tryst for satisfaction of knowledge.
-This mutually drives the barred subject and turns on the agent's master signifiers.
-It leads the agent to produce a new knowledge (discourse's product) in a futile attempt to provide a barred subject with an answer to fulfill subject's castratedness (Lacan in Discourse of the Analyst breaks the pathological cycle of it by purposefully leaving the question unanswered, reversing the discourse and putting an analyst in a place of hysteric's desire).
-However, object a of the subject is search for the agent's object a, thus without being a subject like in the 'Discourse of the University' the Hysteric ends up gathering knowledge instead of their object a truth.
+Despite its pathological aura, the hysteric's discourse exhibits the most common mode of speech, blurring the line between the clinical image and the otherness of social settings.
+Object a truth is defined by the interrogative nature of the subject's address ('Who am I?') as well as tryst for satisfaction of knowledge.
+This mutually drives the barred subject and turns against the agent's master signifiers.
+It leads the agent to produce a new knowledge (discourse's product) in a futile attempt to provide a barred subject with an answer to fulfill the subject's castratedness (Lacan in Discourse of the Analyst breaks the pathological cycle of it by purposefully leaving the question unanswered, reversing the discourse and putting the analyst in the place of the hysteric's desire).
+However, object a of the subject searches for the agent's object a, thus without being a subject like in the 'Discourse of the University' the Hysteric ends up gathering knowledge instead of their object a truth.